Joy Global

 Joy Global Inc. was a company that manufactured and serviced heavy equipment used in the extraction and haulage of coal and minerals in both underground and surface mining.
-The company had manufacturing facilities in Alabama, Pennsylvania, Texas, Wisconsin, Australia, Canada, China, France, South Africa and the United Kingdom.
+The company had manufacturing facilities in Alabama, Pennsylvania, Texas, Wisconsin, Australia, Canada, China, France, South Africa, Poland and the United Kingdom.
 In 2017, Joy Global was acquired by Komatsu Limited and was renamed Komatsu Mining Corp.

 In 2016, sales of services accounted for 78% of revenues, while sales of equipment accounted for 22% of revenues.